+- Keep waste covered to prevent it becoming wet;

+- Bricks/blocks:

-- Keep waste covered to prevent it becoming wet; - Bricks/blocks: - A maximum of 3 packs high, provided: - o On a suitably prepared surface (concrete, tarmac or paved) - located at least 3m away from pedestrian routes - Otherwise not to be stacked more than 2 high; - On hardstanding; and - Always follow suppliers' storage instructions; and - Bricks and blocks must be delivered with adequate banding to maintain the integrity of the cube during unloading, transport around site and loading at height;
+- Not to be stacked more than 2 packs high;

+- On hardstanding; and

+- Always follow suppliers' storage instructions; and

+Bricks and blocks must be delivered with adequate banding to maintain the integrity of the cube during unloading, transport around site and loading at height;

 Hazardous materials must be stored in suitable containers to ensure safe working practices and minimal impact on the environment.
-Ensure inventory taken of items and cross-refer to COSHH assessments (Construction HSE Plan - Folder 3, Section 6), please see section 3.5.6 for further details.
+Ensure inventory taken of items and cross-refer to COSHH assessments (Construction HSE Plan - Folder 3, Section 6), please see section 3.6.1.1 for further details.